Kengaroo92/amortization-calculator/README.md

  - User Interface - **HTML** and **CSS** using the **Bootstrap Framework**
  - **GitHub** Repository to collaborate code between the team.
  - **Netlify** to publish the application for easy access online.
- - Microsoft Team and Zoom Meetings to communicate effectively.
+ - Microsoft Teams and Zoom Meetings to communicate effectively.

 <a name="#features"></a>
 # Features